Α,β-Unsaturated carbonyl compound

-α,β-Unsaturated carbonyl compounds are organic compounds with the general structure (O=CR)−Cα=Cβ-R. Such compounds include enones and enals.
-In these compounds the carbonyl group is conjugated with an alkene (hence the adjective unsaturated).
+α,β-Unsaturated carbonyl compounds are organic compounds with the general structure (O=CR)−Cα=Cβ−R. Such compounds include enones and enals, but also carboxylic acids and the corresponding esters and amides.
+In these compounds, the carbonyl group is conjugated with an alkene (hence the adjective unsaturated).
 Unlike the case for carbonyls without a flanking alkene group, α,β-unsaturated carbonyl compounds are susceptible to attack by nucleophiles at the β-carbon.
 This pattern of reactivity is called vinylogous.
 Examples of unsaturated carbonyls are acrolein (propenal), mesityl oxide, acrylic acid, and maleic acid.
 Unsaturated carbonyls can be prepared in the laboratory in an aldol reaction and in the Perkin reaction.

 Classifications

 α,β-Unsaturated carbonyl compounds can be subclassified according to the nature of the carbonyl and alkene groups.